Originally Posted: October 20, 2020, Updated: January 30, 2023

-Another option to consider, which could benefit both a charity AND a family member, is naming a Charitable Remainder Trust (CRT) as beneficiary of your IRA.
-An individual you choose will receive annual payments from the CRT for a period of time.
+Another option to consider, which could benefit both a charity AND a family member other than a spouse, is naming a Charitable Remainder Trust (CRT) as beneficiary of your IRA or company retirement plan.
+An individual you choose will receive annual payments from the CRT for a period of time or their full lifetime.
 A CRT can be either a Unitrust, in which case payments are based on a fixed percentage of the beginning-of-year CRT balance, or an Annuity Trust, in which a fixed payment is paid to the beneficiary.
-When the CRT terminates, the remaining amount is distributed to charities of your choosing.
+When the CRT terminates, the remaining amount is distributed to charities of your choosing or a Donor-Advised Fund.
 There are specific rules about how a CRT must operate, including how much an individual can receive from a CRT and how long he or she can receive it.
-In addition, the charities must receive a minimum percentage of the trust assets, based on the beginning balance of the CRT.
+In addition, the charities must receive a minimum percentage of the trust assets at the trust termination, based on the beginning balance of the CRT.
 Due to the various complexities of a CRT, an attorney is essential to create it properly.

 The main reason to consider using a CRT is that the trust itself is tax-exempt during its existence (similar to a charity).
 When you name a CRT as beneficiary of the IRA, the CRT will receive funds from the IRA at your death and not pay any income taxes at that time.
 When the individual identified in the CRT receives annual payments, he or she will then owe income taxes on the amount received at that time.
 In addition, a partial estate tax deduction is allowed upon the IRA owner’s death.

 Below is an illustration for three different IRA distribution options payable to a non-spouse beneficiary at your passing.

 Note that the scenarios below assume there is a taxable estate.